Ceci-Aguilera/dispatch305_flask_backend_api/README.md

         SECURITY_PASSWORD_SALT          (for example "someSecurityPassword")
-        ADMIN_EMAIL_CREDIENTIAL         (email to use to create a Admin user) ADMIN_PASSWORD_CREDENTIAL       (the password for the Admin user)
+        ADMIN_EMAIL_CREDIENTIAL         (email to use to create a Admin user) ADMIN_PASSWORD_CREDENTIAL       (the password for the Admin user) MAIL_SERVER						(the server for sending emails using Flask-Mail) MAIL_PORT
+        MAIL_PASSWORD
+        MAIL_STRING_ID					(a short reandom string to pass when using office 365)
     ```
 	or
-    2. Copy the the content of the .example.env file to the .env file:
+    2. Copy and modify the the content of the .example.env file to the .env file:
     ```
     	cp config/.example.env config/.env
     ```